-The primary responsibility of a pickleball match Referee is to facilitate the match in an orderly and expeditious manner while, at the same time, enforcing the rules in a fair and equitable manner.
+The primary responsibility of a pickleball Referee is to facilitate the match in an orderly and expeditious manner while, at the same time, enforcing the rules in a fair and equitable manner.
 It is the responsibility of the Referee to stay current with the rules by reviewing the rules, the Referee Handbook and taking the on-line tests frequently, especially before each tournament.
-Re-taking of the on-line test is required for ongoing maintenance of our credentials.
+Taking the on-line test frequently is suggested for ongoing maintenance of Referee credentials.